riyaagrahari/IaC-Azure-using-Pulumi/Create-Storage/README.md

-# Pulumi-js Code to Create Virtual Network with Multiple Subnets
+# Pulumi-js Code to Create Storage Account in Azure
 This script creates a Storage Account in a Resource Group in Microsoft Azure.

-For default values , you may refer to [`index.js`](https://github.com/riyaagrahari/Pulumi-Azure/blob/master/Create-Vnet/index.js) file.
+For default values , you may refer to [`index.js`](https://github.com/riyaagrahari/Pulumi-Azure/blob/master/Create-Storage/index.js) file.
 Variables are declared and initialized with default values.

 You can give your own values by changing the entries.